 - Expect something to happen every day.
 If your antenna is up, you will be more effective.

-- Stop thinking about yourself all the time.
+- Stop thinking about yourself all the time, think of others needs.

 - Try to see lostness in the eyes of everyone you meet.